Ofunrein/syllascan/README.md

 <div align="center">
   <img src="public/logo.png" alt="SyllaScan Logo" width="150" />
   <h3>Transform your syllabi into calendar events with AI</h3>
+  <p><em>Developed by Martin Ofunrein</em></p>
 </div>

 ## 🌟 Overview

 SyllaScan is an innovative application that leverages artificial intelligence to automatically extract events, assignments, and deadlines from syllabi, schedules, and academic documents.
 With a single upload, students can transform dense academic documents into organized calendar events, helping them stay on top of their academic responsibilities.

+## 👨‍💻 Developer

+SyllaScan was created and developed by **Martin Ofunrein** as a solution to help students better manage their academic schedules.
+The project demonstrates expertise in modern web development, AI integration, and user experience design.

 ## ✨ Key Features